Happy Friday the 13th by Holiday Mathis - Boston Herald - Go Tech Daily

 hhd@get.creators.com (Holiday Mathis)

-Throughout history there have been many groups called ‘The Thirteen Club’, some philanthropic, many secret, some for the purpose of breaking superstition and others to maintain it.
+Throughout history there have been many groups called ‘The Thirteen Club’, some philanthropic, many secret, some for the purpose of breaking superstition and others for maintaining it.
 With the Sagittarius energy ruled by Jupiter at the helm of this Friday the 13th, your own personal beliefs about superstition are the most likely value for you.

 ARIES (March 21 – April 19).
 You have no control over the weather outside.
 But by thinking in less dramatic terms, you can influence your internal climate.
 Lower the temperature a few notches.
 Keep it comfortable and stable.